RobSIM37/profile2025/docs/breadcrumbs.md

   - Use `openModal` instead of `alert/confirm` or custom overlays.
   - Use `numberField` and other input helpers for form controls.
   - Use `makeTabs` for tabbed chrome in gallery views.
+  - Use `HudStat` for small status tiles and `Tag` for simple pill labels when showing chips/tags.
 - Only introduce new primitives by adding them to `src/components/ui/` (with a manifest entry) so future work can reuse them.

 Routing Notes